 WHAT TO EXPECT: This course entails a rigorous and demanding reading load, from diverse sources.
 To succeed, you will need to read early and often, and take responsibility for what you do not understand by asking questions.
 You should also pay close attention to the reading requirements and plan your schedule accordingly.
+There will be in class reading quizzes that will test your understanding of the set material.
 This class also requires a lot of discussion, in class and in small groups.
 Several documentaries will be shown, and you will be given viewing/discussion guidelines.